speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Equipment.md

 Rather than traditional power cells, the rocket launcher fires specialized projectiles in the form of rockets.

 #### Vapor Projector
 The vapor projector does not make attack rolls.
 Rather than traditional power cells, the vapor projector uses specialized projector tanks, which, when fired, spray an area with the contents of the tank.
-Projector tanks require your target to make a saving throw to resist the tankï¿½s effects.
+Projector tanks require your target to make a saving throw to resist the tank’s effects.
 The DC for this saving throw is 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).

 ### Ammunition